natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20VII.md

 '''Pros:'''

-* Amazing frontal armour (152 mm) makes it impervious to all kinetic shells at its BR
+* Thick frontal armour (152 mm) makes it impervious to all kinetic shells at its BR
-* The 75 mm gun main gun is decent for close-range combat and also can be armed with utility shells
+* The 75 mm gun is effective at close-range combat and can be armed with utility shells
 * Able to smoke up the entire battlefield in a matter of seconds if necessary
 * Ability to pivot steer
-* Good weight dispersion leads to amazing hill-climbing capabilities
+* Balanced weight dispersion leads to amazing hill-climbing capabilities
-* Great -12° gun depression
+* Great gun depression allows for firing over hills from relative safety
 * Gunsight zoom is high, so aiming for weak spots is easier

 '''Cons:'''

-* Terrible mobility: speed is capped at 20 km/h, slow acceleration, subpar -3 km/h reverse, and cannot scale obstacles properly
+* Poor mobility: speed is capped at 20 km/h, slow acceleration, subpar -3 km/h reverse, and cannot scale obstacles properly
 * Is very long, harder to navigate through confined spaces (e.g. urban maps)
-* Weak firepower: 75 mm AP shells lack explosive filler, have slow velocity, curved trajectory, and low penetration
+* Inadequate firepower: 75 mm AP shells lack explosive filler, have slow velocity, curved trajectory, and low penetration
 * Still has frontal weak spots: machine gun port both on the hull and turret are only 50 mm thick
 * Turret side armour is weak
 * Extremely vulnerable to coordinated flanking, as penetrations to the sides typically cause catastrophic damage to ammo racks located below the turret
-* Requires good coordination with a team to enable full potential
+* Requires good coordination with a team to unlock full potential

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->